blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 - Ogg Vorbis files use a stronger compression that results in much smaller file size, but require significantly more processing power to play back.
 - MP3 files use better compression than WAV with IMA-ADPCM or QOA, but worse than Ogg Vorbis.
 This means that an MP3 file with roughly equal quality to Ogg Vorbis will be significantly larger.
 On the bright side, MP3 requires less CPU usage to play back compared to Ogg Vorbis.

 .. note::

-    If you've compiled the Godot editor from source with specific modules disabled, some formats may not be available.
+    If you've compiled the Blazium editor from source with specific modules disabled, some formats may not be available.

 Here is a comparative chart representing the file size of 1 second of audio with